Correlative Imaging of Individual CsPbBr3 Nanocrystals: Role of Isolated Grains in Photoluminescence of Perovskite Polycrystalline Thin Films: Results and discussion

 In Figure~\ref{fig3}c a comparison is made between the experimentally determined PL intensity, PL FWHM, and NCs' volume.
 Importantly, the PL intensity exhibits a linear dependence on the particle volume with 75\,\% of NCs having a deviation from the linear relationship bellow 20\,\% (blue points in Figure~\ref{fig3}c).
 The effect of non-radiative processes, which could have significantly decreased the intensity of small particles on the surface, is insignificant.
-Notably, only 11\,\% of the particles show a considerably lower PL intensity, which can be attributed to structural defects or other non-radiative recombination channels.
+Notably, only 11\,\% of the particles show a considerably lower PL intensity, which can be attributed to structural defects, lattice strain, presence of the trap states or other non-radiative recombination channels \cite{Jones2019, Wang2020}.
 Consequently, the total emission intensity is primarily linked to the volume of the material, indicating that the grain size does not have a significant impact.
-In Figure~\ref{fig3}d, a comparison is made between experimentally determined PL intensity, PL FWHM, and PL peak emission wavelength.
-The PL intensity significantly decreases with the decreasing PL peak emission wavelength.
+In Figure~\ref{fig3}d, a comparison is made between experimentally determined PL intensity, PL FWHM, and PL peak emission energy.
+The PL intensity significantly decreases with the increasing PL peak emission energy.
 The FWHM of the emission exhibits a slight but systematic increase for larger particles.
 At present, the origin of this effect is unknown to us.
 We note that for very small particles (several units of nm) the opposite trend has been observed previously and attributed to the size dependence of the phonon-exciton coupling strength \cite{Cheng20200625}.